 James W. Scoville helped establish a Pastor's Library room at First Congregational Church (now First United Church) next door to the current Main Library building at 834 Lake St. Eventually this library moved into a room in a frame building on Lake Street near Harlem Avenue.
 Scoville announced he would donate money for construction of a library building.
-The cornerstone of the Scoville Institute was laid at the 834 Lake St. in 1886.
+The cornerstone of the Scoville Institute was laid at 834 Lake St. in 1886.
 The building, completed two years later, was a private subscription library until 1902, when Oak Park voters approved a tax to fund a public library.
-Photos (left): Portrait of James W. Scoville; (right) The finished Scoville Institute.
+Photos: Portrait of James W. Scoville (left); The finished Scoville Institute (right).

 Citizens elected the first Library Board of Trustees.
-The Scoville Institute building served as the primary location for the Oak Park Public Library for more than 50 years.
+The Scoville Institute building served as the primary location for the Oak Park Public Library.

 After the community recognized that space was tight, a space needs study headed by Ralph A. Ulveling, director of the Detroit Public Library, concluded that the "Scoville Institute which is obsolete and wholly unsatisfactory should be razed to make way for a new building on the site."
 The building had outgrown its functions and become unsafe, yet many in the community held strong sentiment for the old Scoville Institute.
 Much hard work by many interested citizens and three referendum attempts, accompanied by plans for an increasingly smaller library, followed over the next 22 years.
 The community approved a bond issue to construct a new library in 1961.
 Photo: Formwork is erected for the new concrete foundation at 834 Lake Street.
 The Hemingway Interim House (center) at its original location.